jalvarez54/JowChat/main/Cdf54.Ja.SignalR.Chat/ReadMe.txt

 - [10001] Web.config protection
     Use external files for appSettings, only "appSettings.config" is distributed on source control.
     ==> done
+- [10002] PB with email when using web.config email parameters thread exception ==> done

 ////////////////////////////////////////////////////////////////////////////////////////////////////////
 ////////////////////////////////////////////////////////////////////////////////////////////////////////
 ////////////////////////////////////////////////////////////////////////////////////////////////////////